-Most institutional rules contain only general provisions on the process of taking evidence,16 leaving the details to be determined by the parties and the tribunal.
-The International Bar Association (IBA) and the Chartered Institute of Arbitrators (CIArb), however, have developed more comprehensive standards of conduct in relation to the taking of evidence, including arrangements for party appointed experts.17
+- 1. the frameworks in arbitral institutional rules; - 2. the use of expert witness conferencing; and - 3. the use of tribunal appointed experts. - 1) IA guidelines process of taking evidence, 40 leaving the details to be determined by the parties and the tribunal.
+The International Bar Association (IBA) and the Chartered Institute of Arbitrators (CIArb), however, have developed more comprehensive standards of conduct in relation to the taking of evidence, including arrangements for party appointed experts.41